Bevy-Rust-GPU/example-workspace/README.md

 Cargo.toml contains the `rust-gpu`-recommended `[profile.*.build-override]` settings to ensure fast shader compiles, as well as custom `[profile.dev]` and `[profile.dev.package."*"]` sections for fast bevy app compiles.

+`rust-toolchain` contains the necessary toolchain specification for `rust-gpu`.

 ## Crates

 ### shader

 The rust-gpu shader crate.
+Pulls in `bevy-pbr-rust`.

+Entrypoints are exported relative to their containing crate using crate-local rust module path syntax, i.e. `mesh::vertex`, `pbr::fragment`.

+### bevy-pbr-rust

 Contains a working reimplementation of `bevy_pbr`.
 Shader def conditionals are implemented as cargo features.

 At time of writing, `rust-gpu` only supports read-write access to storage buffers, which renders it incompatible with the read-only buffers bevy uses to store light and cluster data on supported platforms.

 As such, the `NO_STORAGE_BUFFER_SUPPORT` feature is enabled by default, and the bevy app is configured to match.

-Entrypoints are exported using rust module path syntax, i.e. `bevy_pbr::mesh::vertex`.
+### shader-util

+Contains utility traits for replicating common shading language functions.

 ### shader-builder

 Empty library crate used to invoke `build.rs` independently of the bevy app.
-Encapsulates the nightly rust toolchain needed for `rust-gpu` compilation.

-Contains the `rust_toolchain` file needed by `rust-gpu`, and invokes `spirv-builder` via build.rs.
+Encapsulates the nightly rust toolchain needed for `rust-gpu` compilation, and invokes `spirv-builder` via build.rs.

 Run via `cargo build -p shader-builder` to produce `target/spirv-builder/spirv-unknown-spv1.5/release/deps/shader.spv`.